ippontech/blog-usa/posts/build-an-event-sourcing-system-on-aws-using-dynamodb-and-cdk.md

 };
 ```

-The Lambda's code can be found on [the repository](https://github.com/Falydoor/event-sourcing-dynamodb/blob/master/resources/lambda.js).
+(The Lambda's code can be found on [the repository](https://github.com/Falydoor/event-sourcing-dynamodb/blob/master/resources/lambda.js))

 # Deployment and test

 ## Deployment using CDK

-[AWS Cloud Development Kit](https://aws.amazon.com/cdk/) is a very powerful framework that will let you model and provision your cloud application resources using familiar programming languages.
-All our stack will be configured/deployed using CDK and I decided to use TypeScript for the programming language.
+[AWS Cloud Development Kit](https://aws.amazon.com/cdk/) is a very powerful framework that allows you to model and provision your cloud application resources using familiar programming languages.
+All our stack is configured/deployed using CDK.
+To keep it simple, we are using TypeScript as the programming language.

-The code below is pretty self-explanatory and it will create all the components for our stack:
+The CDK code below is fairly detailed and will create all the components for our stack:

 ```ts
 import * as cdk from '@aws-cdk/core';